Judith E. Heumann House: Apartments for 1,100+ UC Berkeley students.

 View from Dwight Way.

-The design of the student housing and open space supports a vision for the site to become a place that honors the history of the park and the diversity of the community while furthering the university’s commitment to equity and environmental stewardship.
+The design of Heumann House and open space supports a vision for the site to become a place that honors the history of the park and the diversity of the community while furthering the university’s commitment to equity and environmental stewardship.

 LMS Architects